logankimbs/portfolio/README.md

 # Portfolio

-A [React](https://github.com/facebook/react) application that provides a place for individuals to learn more about me, download my resume, view featured projects, and get in touch.
+A simple application built with [react](https://reactjs.org/) that provides a place for individuals to learn more about me, download my resume, view featured projects, and get in touch.